taskinfurkan/openhack/readme.md

 Default Minecraft port: 25565
 Default RCON port: 25575
 5. State
-Minecraft server state is handled by a write-only operation to disk in the default ‘data’ directory.
+Minecraft server state is handled by a write-only operation to disk in the default â€˜dataâ€™ directory.
 The server does not do any verification on the state.
 This means that if two Minecraft servers share that same default directory, they will overwrite each-others data.

 6. Helpful 3rd Party Tools
 If you need to get information from a Minecraft server, these tools are usually the first stop for most common requirements: